apache/mynewt-site/docs/os/tutorials/tasks_lesson.md

 $ newt target set task_tgt app=apps/mynewt_tasks_lesson
 ```

 Now let’s take a look at our new code.
-First, notice that we have abandoned blinking, instead choosing t
+First, notice that we have abandoned blinking, instead
-o use the [*console*](http://mynewt.apache.org/latest/os/modules/console/console/) and [*shell*](http://mynewt.apache.org/latest/os/modules/shell/shell/)
+choosing to use the [*console*](http://mynewt.apache.org/latest/os/modules/console/console/)
-to follow our tasks through execution.
+and [*shell*](http://mynewt.apache.org/latest/os/modules/shell/shell/) to follow our tasks through execution.

 Additionally, we have a number of different tasks: